SinkuKumar/ToDo/README.md

-# To Do Web App in using Django
+# To Do Web App using Django

 * Install Django
 ```commandline